Relpax Migraine (Eletriptan Hydrobromide)

 Frequently Asked Questions

-Yes, you can take Relpax Migraine tablets with or without food.
-Swallow the tablets whole with a full glass of water.
+You can take Relpax Migraine with or without food.

 Important Disclaimer